The Total Solar Eclipse Cairns November 14th 2012

 Eclipses on the Australian Continent

 Many people think they've seen a total solar eclipse when in fact they've seen a partial eclipse.
 Partial solar eclipses can be seen from a very wide geographic area.
-Most adults in Australia will have been able to see a partial solar eclipse at some point during their lives but total solar eclipses must be viewed from within a relatively narrow path defined by the Moon's traveling shadow.
+Most adults in Australia will have been able to see a partial solar eclipse at some point during their lives.
+Deep partial eclipses, deep enough to cause noticeable darkening of the sky.
+However, total solar eclipses must be viewed from within a relatively narrow path defined by the Moon's travelling shadow.
+This path usually covers about 1% of the Earth's surface with 2/3rd's of this being over oceans.
 Total eclipses occur on average about once every 18 months.
 Because most of the Earth's surface is either ocean or remote desert or wilderness, you usually have to go to a lot of trouble to see one.
-From one fixed location, a total solar eclipse can be seen about once every four hundred years.
+From any one fixed location, a total solar eclipse can be seen about once every four hundred years.
 Over the past eighty years only three total eclipses have been visible from the Australian continent.
 A total eclipse in 1974, could only be seen from southwest W.A. near Albany.
-The most widely seen event was in October 1976 when the Coorong, Mt Gambier, most of southern Victoria and the southeast corner of NSW saw a total eclipse.
+The most widely seen event was in October 1976 when the Coorong, Mt Gambier, most of southern Victoria and the southest corner of NSW saw a total eclipse.
 The bigger towns included Mt Gambier, Bendigo, Ballarat, Geelong, Melbourne and Bombala among many others.
 In December 2002, a total eclipse was visible inside a narrow 20km wide path over very remote areas of South Australia between Ceduna and Cameron Corner.
 After the 2012 Cairns eclipse, the next opportunity to see a total eclipse in Australia is from remote Exmouth, W.A. in 2023.
-In July 2028, a total eclipse will cross the whole continent starting in the Kimberley crossing many regional towns and centers and finally being visible across Sydney.
+In July 2028, a total eclipse will cross the whole continent starting in the Kimberley crossing many regional towns and centres and finally being visible across much of Sydney.

 The eclipse date and time